-Singling out public assistance recipients for fingerprint requirements would place an additional stigma on a population that is already vulnerable, and would imply that they are to be suspected of fraudulent actions.
-Being poor is not a crime.
-However, when fingerprinting is required in certain circumstances, then a fingerprint -- a personal, unique form of identification -- carries powerful associations of criminal behavior.
+Singling out public assistance recipients for a fingerprint requirement would place an additional stigma on a population that is already vulnerable, and would imply that they are to be suspected of fraudulent actions.

-There should be no stigma or suggestion of suspicion attached to the proposal.
+Response: There should be no stigma or suggestion of suspicion attached to the proposal.
 In every one of the 12 states that has enacted a finger imaging requirement, a vast majority of the recipients reportedly favor this safeguard of the limited funds available for the assistance programs.
-Other groups of people, such as military personnel and other federal employees, are required to be fingerprinted.
-As stated above, some states even require finger image scanning for checkcashing authorization.
+Other groups of people, such as military personnel and other Federal employees, are required to be fingerprinted.
+As stated above, some states even requiring finger image scanning for check-cashing authorization.